TheOfficialPeter/RobloxDatastoreViewer/README.md

 A cross-platform desktop application built with .NET MAUI and Blazor that allows you to view and manage Roblox datastores through their API.

+> Images will be included once the UI overhaul is complete.

 ## Features

 - 🔍 Search and view datastore entries